On plane quartics with a Galois invariant Steiner hexad: Conic bundles with prescribed Galois operation I-- The construction

-{\bf Proof.} {\em The mappings given are clearly algebraic, such that they define morphisms of \mbox{$k$-schemes}.
 Moreover,~dominance may be tested after base extension to the algebraic~closure.
 Then,~$l \cong k^d$.
 Thus,~by inspecting \mbox{$k$-rational} points, one finds that all three types of morphisms are always quasi-finite, with generic fibres of sizes $2^d$, $d!$, and~$\smash{\binom{d }{d_1}}$, respectively.
 As~source and target are of the same dimension, this suffices for~dominance. } \eop \end{sub}